Azure Key Vault basic concepts

 Resource group: A resource group is a container that holds related resources for an Azure solution.
 The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
 You decide how you want to allocate resources to resource groups, based on what makes the most sense for your organization.

-Service principal: An Azure service principal is a security identity that user-created apps, services, and automation tools use to access specific Azure resources.
+Security principal: An Azure security principal is a security identity that user-created apps, services, and automation tools use to access specific Azure resources.
 Think of it as a "user identity" (username and password or certificate) with a specific role, and tightly controlled permissions.
-A service principal should only need to do specific things, unlike a general user identity.
+A security principal should only need to do specific things, unlike a general user identity.
 It improves security if you grant it only the minimum permission level that it needs to perform its management tasks.
+A security principal used with an application or service is specifically called a service principal.

 Azure Active Directory (Azure AD): Azure AD is the Active Directory service for a tenant.
 Each directory has one or more domains.
 A directory can have many subscriptions associated with it, but only one tenant.